The Connection Between Atrial Fibrillation and Potassium

 A couple of recent facts published by the CDC in May of 2020 show that people with high blood pressure account for roughly 20% of the known cases of AF.
 The article also indicates that people with European ancestry have a higher incidence of AF than those with other genetic backgrounds.
 Additionally, there have been several studies published that delve into the role of the heart’s potassium levels and the presence of AF.

-You May Also Like:What Is Paroxysmal Atrial Fibrillation?
+You May Also Like:How Does Atrial Fibrillation Progress?

 Related Search Topics (Ads):